The Corporate Tax Planning Law Review: Monaco

 Outlook and conclusions

 During the past 10 years, Monaco has been committed to implementing international standards aimed at improving tax transparency and the fight against tax fraud.
-Since 2009, Monaco has entered into 35 bilateral tax treaties (25 exchange of information tax treaties and 10 double tax treaties).
+Since 2009, Monaco has entered into 35 bilateral tax treaties (25 exchanges of information tax treaties and 10 double tax treaties).

 Furthermore, Monaco has implemented in its legislation the automatic exchange of information regarding financial accounts under the OECD CRS Standards, which has applied since September 2018, and has signed the OECD Convention on mutual administrative assistance in tax matters, which entered into force in Monaco on 1 April 2017.
+In addition, the Agreement between the EU and the Principality of Monaco has been amended to include measures equivalent to those set forth in Directive 2003/48 relating to automatic exchange of information.

 As already mentioned, Monaco is committed to implementing mandatory BEPS actions, which include the prevention of harmful tax practices and tax treaty abuses.